packetpipe/afk/README.md

 1. Ensure `afk` is in the system PATH
 2. Run `afk login` to configure credentials
+3. **Allow `afk` to run without permission prompts** (if your agent requires approval for shell commands)
-3. Instruct the agent to use `afk --whatsapp --msg "..."` when it needs developer input
+4. Instruct the agent to use `afk --whatsapp --msg "..."` when it needs developer input

+> **Important:** If your AI agent asks for permission before running shell commands, you must configure it to allow `afk` without prompts.
+Otherwise, you won't be able to approve the command while AFK.

 ## Configuration